FabienDeborde/100-days-of-code/log.md

 **Thoughts**: I forgot how sometimes Bootstrap can be a pain when you want something a bit original...

 **Link(s) to work**:

+### Day 63: April 12, Wednesday
+**Today's Progress**: Finally back to my project.
+Worked with React most of the day and discovered ReactGridLayout which was really enjoyable to work with!

+**Thoughts**: Was a bit worried about my capacity to remember how to use React and today went surprisingly well.
+Had some problem with meteor though (some updates messed the project I think).

+**Link(s) to work**: